iamarjun/HackerNews/README.md

 ```
 FakeNews.java - class containing fake data for unit testing and dummy deployment.
 News.java - selfexplanatory.
-NewsDownloadTask - class class to fetch data from the API using AsyncTask.
 NewsSourceInterface - interface to communicate with the contoller/presenter.
 OnDownloadComplete - callback for when download is completed.
 ```